What is stock photography?

 In the past if you wanted a photograph to illustrate a leaflet, article or a website you either commissioned a photographer to take the pictures for you, took the pictures yourself or had a look in your files for any pictures that might have been acquired over the years.
 Your options are very different now.
 If you want generic photos, that maybe show a particular species of bird or an insect, you can just get it from the web, paid for or free, rather than going to the expense of paying someone to take the photo for you or learning how to do it yourself.

 Most images bought off the web are from what are called microstock agencies.
 Microstock has largely replaced the traditional stock agencies.
 The emphasis of microstock is on selling high volumes at low cost.
-You might be surprised to find that images can be bought for as little as $1 and that it is free to upload images to the microstock agency websites as a contributor (photographer).
-Most of the agencies are American by the way.
+You might be surprised to find that images can be bought for as little as $1 (they’re mostly north american) and that it is free to upload images to the microstock agency websites as a contributor (photographer).

 How is it organised?